-| 2 Depending on the year, the wild fruit crop, along with all manner of berries and seeds – is often abundant by now.
+| 2 The wild fruit crop, along with all manner of berries and seeds in general – is especially abundant this year.
 Oaks, maples, elderberries, dogwoods and mountain-ash are but a few of the species offering up an extra big serving of food to hungry birds and mammals.

 | 3 Robins begin to flock up and a dozen or more can often be seen feeding together on suburban lawns.
 Young birds with speckled breasts are usually quite conspicuous in these gatherings.

 |4 Spectacular swarms of flying ants are a common September phenomenon.
 Some are females – the potential future queens – but the majority are males.
 A given ant species will swarm and mate on the same day over huge areas, sometimes covering hundreds of kilometres.
 The males soon die, and the mated females disperse to try to start up a new colony.

-| 5 Usually the most typical bird sound of September is the raucous call of the blue jay.
+| 5 Possibly the most typical bird sound of September is the raucous call of the blue jay.
 Most of Ontario’s blue jay population actually migrates to the U.S. in the winter

 | 6 Canada goldenrod transforms fields into a sea of yellow.
 The Kawarthas boast at least 15 goldenrod species including blue-stemmed and zigzag goldenrod which grow in open woodlands.

 | 7 Fringed and bottle gentians are in bloom.
-Other September wildflowers to watch for include false dragon-head, grass-of-Parnassus, turtlehead, and ladies’-tresses orchids.
+Other September wildflowers to watch for include false dragon-head, grass-of-Parnassus, and ladies’-tresses orchids.

 | 8 Monarchs are now heading south to the mountains of Mexico where they will spend the winter.
 Most will go to the El Rosario Sanctuary near the town of Angangueo, west of Mexico City.
 The number of monarch butterflies wintering in western Mexico plummeted last winter despite a remarkable decline in illegal logging in the area where they congregate.
 It appears that far fewer butterflies than usual arrived in the sanctuaries.
 Climate change, droughts and other extreme weather, and pesticide use north of the border are all being cited as probable reasons for the decline.
 But, thanks to the hot, sunny weather, monarch numbers in the Kawarthas have appeared close to normal this summer.